kenctxncy/jokertracer801/README.md

 ```
 (any other **method** will cause corrupt or wrong sha512sum of large files)

-And then follow these steps:
+And after you **build your own pacman package** follow these steps:

  - On .pkg.tar.zst run command: